Joseph Gardiner (Western Australian politician): Political career

 On 31 October 1911, Gardiner was elected to the Western Australian Legislative Assembly seat of Roebourne.
 In 1913 and 1914 he lived in West Perth, and was secretary of the Bootmakers' Union.

-In May 1914, Gardiner secretly married May Holman at the Perth Registry Office, but the marriage was never consummated and a divorce was finalised in 1920.
+In May 1914, Gardiner secretly married May Holman – daughter of his parliamentary colleague John Holman – at the Perth Registry Office, but the marriage was never consummated and a divorce was finalised in 1920.

 Shortly after the marriage, Gardiner left the State, never to return.
 After an extended absence from Parliament, inquiries were eventually made as to his whereabouts.
 When it was learned that he had left the State, Gardiner's seat was declared vacant on 30 September 1915, on the grounds of non-attendance.
 The Labor Party did not retain the seat in the subsequent by-election, and its majority of two was erased.
 Shortly afterwards, another Labor member resigned, and John Scaddan's government was defeated.

 Later life

 Little is known of the rest of Gardiner's life.
 After he left Western Australia, Gardiner went to South Australia, then to Victoria where he enlisted in early 1916.

-He was working as a labourer in Adelaide in 1922, and in June of that year, he married Bertha Annie Paver.
+He was working as a labourer in Adelaide in 1921, and in June of that year, he married Bertha Annie Paver.
 He subsequently worked at various occupations while living for many years in Melbourne, Victoria.

 From 1932, he lived at Bentleigh, Victoria.
 He was listed on the Victorian electoral rolls as a "journalist" when he died on 23 January 1965.